Ladder Life Insurance Review 2023

 Ladder offers $100K to $8M in term life insurance coverage (without a medical exam for up to $3M — you’ll just have to answer some health questions), a 100% online application, and perhaps the best coverage flexibility for policyholders within the life insurance industry.

-Ladder life insurance policies are issued by Allianz Life Insurance Company of New York for residents of New York, and by Allianz Life Insurance Company of North America for residents of all other states and Washington, D.C.
+Who owns Ladder Life insurance?
+The company was founded by Jack Dubie, Jamie Hale, Laura Hale, and Jeff Merkel, with Hale acting as a CEO at the moment.
+Its insurance policies are issued by Allianz Life Insurance Company of New York for residents of New York, and by Allianz Life Insurance Company of North America for residents of all other states and Washington, D.C.

-The customer service phone number for Ladder is (844) 533-7206, and their email address is [email protected] The company can also be reached by live chat.
+The Ladder Life insurance phone number to reach customer support is (844) 533-7206, and their email address is [email protected].
+The company can also be reached by live chat.

 Is Ladder Legit?

 Ladder is a highly reputable life insurance agency.
-The company has a TrustPilot rating of 4.8 stars from 1,700+ unique reviews, making it the highest-rated life insurance broker on TrustPilot (and placing it ahead of two key competitors, Bestow Life Insurance and Ethos Life Insurance).
+The Ladder Life insurance rating on TrustPilot is of 4.8 stars, accumulated from 1,700+ unique Ladder insurance reviews, making it the highest-rated life insurance broker on TrustPilot (and placing it ahead of two key competitors, Bestow Life Insurance and Ethos Life Insurance).

 What Products Does Ladder Offer?